-- 1. Start the generator set and run at full load. - 2.
-Measure the load signal voltage and adjust the LOAD GAIN potentiometer for 6.0 $\pm 0.1$ Vdc.
+- \ Start the generator set and run at full load. - Measure the load signal voltage and adjust the LOAD GAIN potentiometer for 6.0 ± 0.1 Vdc.

-If the load signal voltage cannot be raised to 6 volts, and the phasing has been checked and is correct, it will be necessary to use a lower load signal voltage.
+If the load signal voltage can not be raised to 6 V, and the phasing has been checked and is correct, it will be necessary to use a lower load signal voltage.
 Set the load signal voltages of all generator sets in the system to the same voltage.